onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 ONAP onboarding, configuration, and monitoring capabilities.
 The main difference is related to the processes and methods used for deployment and instantiation of these resources.
-PNFs are first installed in the target location utilizing Service Provider’s installation and commission procedures that includes manual activities.
+PNFs are first installed in the target location utilizing Service Provider's installation and commission procedures that includes manual activities.
 Next, any additional software module will be downloaded to the physical hardware and started utilizing the required APIs.
 On the other had VNF deployment and instantiation are